-Shakira to face trial for tax fraud in Spain
+Pop singer Shakira to face trial over tax fraud in Spain

 Shakira, whose full name is Shakira Isabel Mebarak Ripoll, has been linked to Spain since she started dating soccer player Gerard Pique.
 The couple, who have two children, used to live together in Barcelona but recently ended their 11-year relationship.

 Spain has cracked down on soccer stars like Lionel Messi and Cristiano Ronaldo over the past decade for not paying their full due in taxes.
-Both players were found guilty of evasion and received prison sentences that were waived for first-time offenders.
+They were found guilty of evasion but both avoided prison time thanks to a provision that allows a judge to waive sentences under two years in length for first-time offenders.